robertjskelton/robertjskelton.github.io/_posts/2024-08-11-pool-light-replacement.markdown

 ![pool](/images/pool-light/9.jpg)

 The 4 pool light wires hooked into the right side of the transformer with 4 wires, just wire nut together the like for like wires.
 The left side wires are a red/green/white, which I ran through conduit to my pool timer box.
 The wiring for my light was already in this box, so I followed the wires and reused the same wiring from the previous pool light.
 It is just power/neutral/ground.
-Wire nut those togehter.
+Wire nut those together.

 ![pool](/images/pool-light/3.jpg)